2021 K2 disaster: Search and rescue mission

 On 6 February 2021, a search and rescue mission was arranged, with Sajid Sadpara assisting the team.
 Helicopters flew up to 7,000 meters but were not able to locate the lost mountaineers.
 After the weather conditions worsened, the search and rescue operation was called off.
 Experts speculated that the three lost mountaineers would have perished by that time, as they were lost in the death zone, where the chance of survival was slim to none.

 Sajid continued looking for the bodies for the next few months with the assistance of other mountaineers and volunteers.
 The bodies of the three mountaineers were found in July, four months after their disappearance, when the snow started thawing.
 They were found hanging by the safety ropes near the Bottleneck.
-As it was not possible to bring back the bodies, the three mountaineers were interred in the snow on K2.
+Sajid was able to bring his father’s body down from the Bottleneck and bury him under the snow, with a Pakistani flag marking the location.

 Commenting on the death of his father and his mountaineering companions, Sajid Sadpara said:He set many records including the winter ascent of Nanga Parbat in 2016 and earned immense respect and praise from the best climbers in the world.
 This is his lasting legacy.